openstack/monasca-api/docs/monasca-api-spec.md

 ___

 # Metrics
 The metrics resource allows metrics to be created and queried.
 The `X-Auth-Token` is used to derive the tenant that submits metrics.
 Metrics are stored and scoped to the tenant that submits them, or if the `tenant_id` query parameter is specified and the tenant has the `monitoring-delegate` role, the metrics are stored using the specified tenant ID.
+Note that several of the GET methods also support the tenant_id query parameter, but the `monasca-admin` role is required to get cross-tenant metrics, statistics, etc..

 ## Create Metric
 Create metrics.